Oscar-Nominees Chloe Zhao & Joshua James Richards Are Partners In Every Way

 Joshua James Richards is responsible for the sweeping cinematography for the 2020 drama, teaming up with his girlfriend of several years to create the visuals that are now being considered for the highest award in the film industry.
-The couple first crossed paths in the early aughts of their respective careers at New York University film students, and there, their romantic and collaborative connection began.
+The couple first crossed paths in the early aughts of their respective careers as New York University film students where their romantic and collaborative connection began.

 Advertisement